SimonLuder/SmartBite/README.md

 └── .gitignore
 ```

 ## Repository Setup

-To set up the repository, follow the subsequent steps:
+To set up the repository and prepare the data pipeline, follow these steps:

-1. Clone the GitHub repository
+1. **Clone the GitHub repository**
     ```sh
     git clone https://github.com/SimonLuder/SmartBite.git
+    cd SmartBite
     ```

-2. Install the dependencies from the requirements.txt
+2. **Install the Python dependencies**
+    Make sure your virtual environment is activated, then run:
     ```sh
     pip install -r requirements.txt
     ```

-3. Download the dataset
+3. **Download and preprocess the dataset**
-First, add `.dvc/config.local` (obtained separately) which contains the access keys for the DigitalOcean space object storage.
-Next, pull the current dataset.
+    - First, add a valid `.dvc/config.local` file (shared separately), which contains the access keys for the DigitalOcean Spaces object storage.
+    - Then, pull the dataset with DVC:
       ```sh
       dvc pull
       ```
+    - Finally, preprocess the data:
+      ```sh
+      python src/preprocess.py
+      ```

+---